 A study in the British Journal of Psychiatry found that 40 percent of first-time mothers and 25 percent of mothers of multiple children experienced indifference when holding their babies for the first time.
-Another study published in Biological Psychiatry evaluated 160 first time parents for oxytocin levels, a hormone that contributes to bonding.
+Another study published in Biological Psychiatry evaluated 160 first-time parents for oxytocin levels, which contributes to bonding.
 The study revealed that fathers’ oxytocin levels were the same as the mothers’ at the child’s birth.
 They were also the same at six weeks and six months postpartum.
 This is especially interesting because both the birth and breastfeeding of a new baby stimulates oxytocin release for mothers.
-Yet, fathers also benefit from this boost of the love-hormone, showing that there are more factors at play.
+Yet, fathers also benefit from this boost of the love hormone, showing that there are more factors at play.

 Some might argue that fathers are at a disadvantage when it comes to bonding, starting in the womb.
 After all, carrying the baby and feeling the unborn child’s movements is a uniquely intimate experience only possible if you are female.
 However, a study published in the Journal of Psychosomatic Obstetrics and Gynecology shows three shocking findings:

 - Pregnant mothers and expecting fathers have similar thoughts and feelings regarding their unborn baby.